benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 #### **This example is for the output of 'paralog_investigator' of [HybPiper](https://github.com/mossmatters/HybPiper/wiki/Paralogs)**

-To use the script from [Phylogenomic dataset construction respository](https://bitbucket.org/yangya/phylogenomic_dataset_construction/src/master/) an "@" symbol needs to be added to identify paralogs of the same sample.
+To use the script from [Phylogenomic dataset construction respository](https://bitbucket.org/yangya/phylogenomic_dataset_construction/src/master/) an "@" symbol needs to be added in the fasta headers to identify paralogs of the same sample.

-The fasta files *.paralogs.fasta after running 'paralog_investigator' have a format from [SPAdes](http://cab.spbu.ru/software/spades/) like:
+The fasta files *.paralogs.fasta after running 'paralog_investigator' have a format from [SPAdes](http://cab.spbu.ru/software/spades/) like

 \>Rosa_woodsii
 AGTC...